AlexLiuSheng/FooyoTestSDK-1/README.md

     var levelTwoId: Int?
 }
 ```
-`FooyoIndex` is designed for an easy communication between the base system and the SDK functions, which incldues the following parameters:
+`FooyoIndex` is designed for an easy communication between the base system and the SDK functions.
+For all the locations, trails and the hotspots of the trails, they would have their own `FooyoIndex` for a better reference. `FooyoIndex` incldues the following parameters:

 - `category`: Category Name (`String Value`);
 - `levelOneId`: The id for all the locations and trails (`Int Value`);